7 Compelling Reasons to Make Insurance Websites Accessible

 If the first two reasons aren’t convincing enough, let’s look at how inaccessibility can impact your organization’s bottom line.
 The 1.85 billion people living with disabilities represent a tremendous emerging market—larger than China—that cannot be ignored.
 Not only do they directly control $1.9 trillion in annual disposable income, but they collectively influence a total of $13 trillion each year, when family & friends are included.
 Together, this huge circle of influence comprises 2/3 of the global population!

 Given those astonishing numbers, how many potential customers might be left behind when those with disabilities are unable to access critical information about insurance policies?
 And how much lost revenue would that represent?
-According to an August 2019 article in Business News Daily, 66% of Internet transactions initiated by people with vision impairments, who typically use screen reader software, end in abandonment when they are unable to perceive or use the online functions as intended.
+According to an August 2019 article in Business News Daily, 66% of Internet transactions initiated by people with vision impairments, who typicA11y use screen reader software, end in abandonment when they are unable to perceive or use the online functions as intended.
 That figure does not even include millions of others with mobility, cognitive, or auditory disabilities who encounter a wide range of barriers on the Internet.

-Clearly, leaving out customers with disabilities means potentially leaving a lot of money on the table.
+Clearly, leaving out customers with disabilities means potentiA11y leaving a lot of money on the table.
 While there may be an upfront investment, the results may make your business even more profitable in the long run.

 4. It’s the law!